Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches: Results

-Also, we establish the ranking of soccer coaches based on their overall careers, by considering the so-called ``combined'' dataset, which consists of all national and international games since season $1980/81$ (see Table~\ref{table:1}).
+Also, we establish the ranking of soccer coaches based on their overall careers by considering the so-called ``combined'' dataset, which consists of all national and international games since season $1980/81$ (see Table~\ref{table:1}).
 Maybe surprisingly, Arsène Wenger comes at the top of this ranking.
-He has been the coach of AS Nancy and AS Monaco FC, and, more notably, of Arsenal FC, with which he achieved many successes for more than $20$ years.
+He has been the coach of AS Nancy and AS Monaco FC.
+More notably, Wenger has been the manager of Arsenal FC for more than $20$ years, achieving many successes.
 He is followed by Sir Alex Ferguson.
 Jupp Heynckes occupies the third place.
-Heynckes has coached important clubs such as Real Madrid CF and FC Bayern Munich, winning $4$ national league titles and $2$ Champions Leagues.
+Heynckes has coached important clubs such as Real Madrid CF and FC Bayern Munich, winning $4$ national league and $2$ Champions League titles.
 As for the overall national rankings, still here career length is extremely valued.
-However, the international nature of careers is valued too.
+However, the international nature of the careers is valued too.
 We see that the top $10$ rank positions are occupied by several coaches who successfully managed teams in different European countries.
-A paradigmatic example is Claudio Ranieri, who started his career in the late $1980$s and coached teams in all major leagues considered in this study except for the German Bundesliga, winning the Premier League title in $2015/16$ with Leicester City FC.
+A paradigmatic example is Claudio Ranieri, who started his career in the late $1980$s and coached teams in all major leagues considered in this study except for the German Bundesliga.
+Ranieri won the Premier League title in $2015/16$ with Leicester City FC.
 Finally, a special mention is necessary for José Mourinho.
-Our results are based on a dataset that doesn't include any of his games for seasons $2002/03$ and $2003/04$, when he was the head coach of FC Porto.
+Our results are based on a dataset that does not include any of his games for seasons $2002/03$ and $2003/04$, when he was the head coach of FC Porto.
 We stress that he won the national championships in both seasons; he further won the UEFA Cup in $2002/03$ and the UEFA Champions League in $2003/04$.
 Given the importance of the coach for European soccer, we performed a separate analysis by including in the combined dataset all games of the Portuguese Primeira Liga~\cite{pri_liga} and games of the European competitions involving Portuguese teams for the two aforementioned seasons.
 The actual value of the score for José Mourinho increases by more than $15\%$.
 However, the increment is not sufficient to let him gain any position in the all-time ranking.

-\subsection{Top coaches of the decade}
+\subsubsection{Top coaches of the decade}